armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 {{< include "aurora-borealis/agent-argo-install.md" >}}

 Note the account name that you assign to the deployment target.
 This account is used to reference the target when deploying your app.

+## Invite users

+For your users to get access to Borealis, you must invite them to your organization.

+1. Navigate to the Cloud Console: https://console.cloud.armory.io.
+2. Go to **Users** and select **Invite User**.
+3. Provide the name and email address for the user you want to invite.